 Any adult over the age of 22 with a life-long disability is eligible to participate in SPARC.

-SPARC has established a $200 monthly activity fee for new members.
+SPARC participants pay a monthly fee well below market rates for similar programs.
 Scholarships are available.
 Please contact us for details.
 Club participants will also have the opportunity to contribute financially and fundraise in support of their club voluntarily.

 SPARC relies on partnerships with local county government, faith-based organizations, public contributions, private-sector sponsors, foundation grants and fundraising special events for financial sustainability.